HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 > Host Update(ctx, hostId, host)

-Update an existing Host -- NOT SUPPORTED
+Update an existing Host

-NOT CURRENTLY SUPPORTED.
-This call will (eventually) allow users to update a limited number of fields associated with the host.
-Since most of this information is used when initially provisioning the host, supporting later changes would require careful coordination with host-based agents.
+Updates the Host with the matching ID.
+Update is permitted only if the host is in the 'Ready' or 'Connection Updating Failed' state.
+Only the Host 'Description', 'Networks', and 'NetworkForDefaultRoute' can be updated.

 ### Required Parameters